-So latest advice from Prof. Karola Sikora, world-renowned cancer specialist, is timely
+So a book from Prof. Karola Sikora, world-renowned cancer specialist, is timely

 Sikora has worked in medicine for 40 years, originally in the NHS, then in a senior job in the World Health Organisation, and now privately.
 Often quoted on new initiatives for cancer treatment, he is passionate about better care for patients.
 And in his book, that means no unnecessary waiting for treatment.

 Author of the book, “The Street-wise Patient’s Guide to Surviving Cancer” he warns patients that, contrary to what they think, the NHS is not there to help individuals, and they cannot simply trust their doctors and medical team to ensure that they get the best available treatment.
 To buy the book go to https://aftercancers.com/products/

 In other words it is up to the patient to ensure they get the best treatment possible for THEM – don’t sit back and expect your GP to do this for you.
 If you are a patient, you either make a fuss when things don’t go well (what you should do, according to senior Consultants).
 Or take the consequences.